bjo3rnf/DpnXmlSitemapBundle/README.md

     # The length of time (in seconds) to cache the sitemap/sitemap_index xml\'s (a reverse proxy is required)
     http_cache:      ~

-    # The number of url entries in a single sitemap
+    # The number of urls in a single sitemap
     max_per_sitemap: 50000

-    # The default options for sitemap URL entries to be used if not overridden
+    # The default options for sitemap urls to be used if not overridden
     defaults:

         # Value between 0.0 and 1.0 or null for sitemap protocol default